Jared Goff Player Prop Bets for NFL Week 17 | Detroit vs. Seattle 1/2/2022

 - Goff did not record a pass attempt in last week's game versus the Falcons.

-- Goff has 431 passing yards (143.7 ypg) to lead Detroit, completing 69.2% of his throws and collecting four touchdown passes with one interception over his last three games.
+- Goff has thrown for 431 passing yards over his last three games (143.7 per game) and has a 69.2% completion percentage (45-of-65), throwing four touchdown passes with one interception.

 Goff's Detroit Teammates